sodacan-net/sodacan-core/docs/languageGuide.md

-# SodaCan Module Language Guide
+# Sodacan Module Language Guide

 ### Topics and Variables
-In SodaCan, all topics, and therefore, all messages must be formally defined before they can be used.
+In Sodacan, all topics, and therefore, all messages must be formally defined before they can be used.
 Furthermore, all variaable*carried by messages in a topic must be defined as well.

 A topic defines a schema (or format) of messages for a specific purpose.
 You can think of a topic as a channel for information flow of similarly formatted messages.
 Once defined, a topic usually lasts forever, or until manually deleted.